LeoDeMatos/Waller-iOS/README.md

 # Waller-iOS
-iOS Version os Waller written in Swift
+iOS Version of Waller written in Swift